Algorithmic idealism: what should you believe to experience next?: Example: how to think about the simulation hypothesis

 Consider a universe that is simulation-dominated, i.e.\ there exist many more simulated than biological conscious beings.
 Physicalists would say that this description captures all there is to say about the physical facts, and all meaningful beliefs to be held are beliefs about facts of the world.
 But then, almost by definition, physics cannot tell you what you \textit{should} believe about being either one or the other --- we have an instance of \textit{Restriction A}, as introduced in Section~\ref{SecRestrictionA}.
 In some situations in thermodynamics, it turns out that principles of indifference lead to empirically successful predictions, and they seem sort of intuitively plausible (and you can waive your hands and appeal to maximum entropy or symmetry principles or whatever).
 Physicalists might want to refer to such arguments, or simply to the feeling that maximal ignorance is the best option if you \textit{must} choose to believe something when, actually, you shouldn't.
 Hence, as the argument goes, if the universe is simulation-dominated, then you should believe that you are in a simulation.

-Algorithmic Idealism disagrees, and does so along similar lines as in the Boltzmann brain problem.
+Algorithmic idealism disagrees, and does so along similar lines as in the Boltzmann brain problem.
 First of all, it denies that the statement \textit{``I am actually contained in a simulation''} is, as a factual claim, meaningful.
 You are your self state $x$, and you are fundamentally \textit{unembedded}, even though $x$ is represented in many possible computable worlds, and in many simulations running in those worlds.

 However, a suitably operationalized version of the statement above \textit{does} make sense in some cases.
 Namely, which of these representations of your self state $x$ (if any) tracks more accurately your actual first-person probabilities?
-For example, you can think of two possible scenarios, which you might colloquially want to describe as follows (though Algorithmic Idealism warns you that you should not unterstand these colloquial descriptions too literally): \begin{compactenum} \item You will continue to experience (what you think is) ``base reality'' as usual (more generally, your complete self state, including all its unconscious aspects, will probabilistically evolve as it would in base reality). \item In a few seconds from now, you make some unusual simulation-indicating experience: perhaps the Moon suddenly disappears, and is replaced by a face of some strange creature that begins to laugh and explains that you are in a simulation, and that it is its actual creator. \end{compactenum} Algorithmic Idealism has something to say about the relative probabilities of these scenarios: whatever induction predicts is more likely, \textit{regardless of the number of representations that you may count}.
+For example, you can think of two possible scenarios, which you might colloquially want to describe as follows (though algorithmic idealism warns you that you should not unterstand these colloquial descriptions too literally): \begin{compactenum} \item You will continue to experience (what you think is) ``base reality'' as usual (more generally, your complete self state, including all its unconscious aspects, will probabilistically evolve as it would in base reality). \item In a few seconds from now, you make some unusual simulation-indicating experience: perhaps the Moon suddenly disappears, and is replaced by a face of some strange creature that begins to laugh and explains that you are in a simulation, and that it is its actual creator. \end{compactenum} Algorithmic idealism has something to say about the relative probabilities of these scenarios: whatever induction predicts is more likely, \textit{regardless of the number of representations that you may count}.
 Comparing these two very specific scenarios, we would conclude that the first one is more likely.
 Note that the same argumentation applies not just to a specific choice of surprising event (such as the above), but to the \textit{general} event that something non-base-reality-conforming will happen, which is predicted to be unlikely.
+Clearly, this intuitive conclusion has to be rigorously proven, given a concrete mathematical model of algorithmic idealism.
+The calculation in~\cite{Mueller2020} for the Boltzmann brain problem should yield some guidance on how to do this in the bit model.